-In the first quarter of fiscal 2017 Cymat began delivering on its first serial production military blast protection order.
-This initial order from Panhard for 250 SmartMetalTM vehicle blast mitigation kits, has the potential to generate additional sales.
+In the first half of fiscal 2017, Cymat delivered approximately 80% of the kits pertaining to the order from Panhard for 250 SmartMetalTM vehicle blast mitigation assemblies.
+Expectations are that there is the potential for additional blast kit orders to be generated from this initial purchase.
 Based on further prototype and quoting activity in the military segment, Cymat expects significant future developments in SmartMetalTM blast mitigation applications for military/security vehicles.
 Cymat also continues to explore non-vehicular energy absorption applications for SmartMetalTM including the use of SmartMetalTM in the French nuclear energy industry for designs similar to that supplied in fiscal 2016 as well as additional applications involving the transport of radioactive material.

-In the automotive sector, the Company continues to participate in discussions concerning the development of SmartMetalTM applications on several fronts including NVH applications and vehicle crash mitigation systems.
+In the automotive sector, the Company continues to participate in discussions, with an increasing number of participants, concerning the development of SmartMetalTM applications on several fronts including NVH applications, vehicle crash mitigation systems and light-weighting applications.
 Management remains convinced that SmartMetalTM has the potential to resolve the conflicting requirements within automotive design for increased vehicle crashworthiness while at the same time reducing vehicle weight.
+Weight reduction is a key strategy being employed by automotive OEM's in order to achieve vehicle fleet fuel economy levels mandated by CAFÉ regulations in the United States.